Yes, Some Women Are Born With Two Reproductive Systems

 "During embryological development, the uterus, cervix and upper vagina develop together," Amies Oelschlager said.
 "Most of the time, fetal development starts with two uterine structures that, over the course of development in the womb, join together in the midline.
 The wall between the two sides of the uteri and the two sides of the vagina typically open as the two sides join.
 Approximately 1 in 30 females will be born with a complete or partial wall between the two sides of the uterus or the two sides of the vagina."

-The problem with two vaginas
+The problem with a double reproductive system

 We know what you're thinking: Hmmm…two vaginas, kind of a good thing, is it not?
 But despite dubious claims on social media platforms, the condition doesn't guarantee a woman will double her pleasure.
 In fact, although uterine didelphys is not classified as a sexual disorder, it can make intercourse difficult or painful.